Gioant/Mooc.fi-Java-Programming-Part-1/README.md

 However, you must conform to their specifications of their answer in order to pass the 'test' to successfully complete the exercises.

+## Where can I see your solution to the exercises?

+Go to any Exercices folder --> /src folder --> /main folder ---> /java . here you will see my version of the code to solve the exercise.